MK-dev48/MK-dev48/README.md

 - 👋 Hi, I’m @MK-dev48
 - 👀 I’m interested in Game dev (... or something fun)
 - 🌱 I’m currently learning Python 3 and Pytorch
-- 📫 How to reach me (You can now chat with me on Discussions.)
+- 📫 How to reach me (You can now chat with me on MK-dev48/Discussions.)

 <!---
 MK-dev48/MK-dev48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.